 The Department of Applied Nutrition is playing a major role in B.Sc.
-Food Science & Nutrition Degree Programme.
-It is contributing to the improvement of nutrition and health status of the population in Sri Lanka through the attainment of excellence in teaching, research, training and community work in food and nutrition field.
+Food Science & Nutrition Degree which is the only nutrition related undergraduate program offered by a state university.
+The Department contributes to the improvement of nutrition and health status of the population in Sri Lanka through the attainment of excellence in teaching, research, training and community work in food and nutrition field.
 Students who have an interest in specializing nutrition will follow a wider range of nutrition related course units in the second half of the degree programme.
-Medical Nutrition Therapy (dietetics) course units have been specifically designed for undergraduates with a strong interest in science and nutrition who wish to apply their scientific, clinical and management background to the prevention and treatment of diseases.
+Medical Nutrition Therapy (dietetics) course units have been specifically designed for undergraduates with a strong interest in science and nutrition who wish to apply their scientific, clinical and management background to the prevention and management of diseases.

-The research interests of the academic staff include mechanisms by which diet influences development of chronic diseases, functional foods, antioxidants, food security and macro and micronutrient deficiencies of community groups.
+The research interests of the academic staff include mechanisms by which diet influences development of chronic diseases, nutritional management of diseases, functional foods, antioxidants, food composition, food security and macro and micronutrient deficiencies of vulnerable community groups.